zhengying-liu/info232/TP1/README.md

 git push
 ```
 Probably you'll be asked to type your GitHub username and password.
 Make sure to use the same username as the one that you used to fork the repo.

+*Git is a very useful and powerful tool for version controling and building open source software.
+For a tutorial, [here](http://rogerdudler.github.io/git-guide/) is a simple one.*

 ## Step 4: Answer the Google Forms
 At last, please fill in [this Google Forms](https://docs.google.com/forms/d/e/1FAIpQLScNHMlgRwoKqvVJGGhF-WJtpcxAxnPq_gYYLnJM2TmmaYLQhw/viewform?usp=sf_link).